Uppsala-Monitoring-Centre/WHO-UMC-IDMP-Service/input/pagecontent/background.md

 #### PhPID and GSID

-The WHO-UMC IDMP API supports two parts of the ISO IDMP standard, the Pharmaceutical Product Identifier (PhPID) and the Global Substance Identifier (GSID):
+The UMC IDMP API supports two parts of the ISO IDMP standard, the Pharmaceutical Product Identifier (PhPID) and the Global Substance Identifier (GSID):
 - Pharmaceutical Product Identification – ISO 11616
 - Substance Identification – ISO 11238